 As is standard since Bowen et al. (1987) and Debaere (2003), our empirical analysis is based on three types of data.
 Bilateral export flows at the product level are used to construct the dependent variable.
-The explanatory variables are interactions of industry-level indicators of input intensity, in particular the routine-intensity, and country-level indicators of the corresponding endowments, including factor endowments, quality of institutions, and cultural differences.
+The explanatory variables are interactions of industry-level indicators of input intensity, in particular, in our case, the routineintensity, and country-level indicators of the corresponding endowments, including factor endowments, quality of institutions, and cultural differences.